 This is shown for greenhouse gas emissions only, and for combined environmental impact (including greenhouse gas emissions, ozone depletion, human toxicity (cancer effects), human toxicity (non-cancer effects), photochemical ozone formation, ionizing radiation, particulate matter, terrestrial acidification, terrestrial eutrophication, marine eutrophication, ecosystem toxicity, resource depletion (fossil), resource depletion (abiotic), and water resource depletion).

 Microplastics tend to receive a lot of public and media attention.
 They are often discussed, or confused, as being a unique and different from conventional plastics.

 By definition, microplastic is simply plastic of a very small particle size.
-When we discuss plastics we sometimes categorise them based on particle size; typical particle size ranges are shown in the table below.39 Microplastics are plastic particles with a diameter typically less than 5 millimetres, or in same scales less than 4.75 millimetres.
+When we discuss plastics we sometimes categorise them based on particle size; typical particle size ranges are shown in the table.37 Microplastics are plastic particles with a diameter typically less than 5 millimetres, or in same scales less than 4.75 millimetres.
 Even smaller particles, measuring less than 0.0001 millimetres (<0.1μm — micrometre) in diameter are often referred to as nanoplastics.

 Microplastic can arise through primary or secondary processes.
 Primary microplastics are already of a small size in production: common sources include fibres, pellets, microbeads, and capsules.
 Secondary microplastics form from the breakdown of larger plastic products.
 For example, when meso- or macroplastic particles are exposed to the natural environment (for example in rivers, ocean waters, sunlight), physical or ultraviolet (UV) weathering can occur, which degrades them into smaller particles.